 Lantz worked for two years in a small hospital in North Carolina before starting her allied travel career.
 In her permanent position she just did basic exams, but her travel jobs have allowed her to greatly expand her experience base.
 She is a registered technologist (RT) who currently holds two certifications: one in radiography (R), and one as a computed tomography technologist/technician (CT tech).

 “Now I feel like I’ve done everything.
 I’ve worked in trauma centers, stroke centers and learned the protocols for both of those.
 And now I’m working in a top hospital--that never would have been a possibility for me before I started traveling,” she noted.
 “Working as a tech has been a great fit for me.
 I enjoy being able to take part in helping the patient and doctors find a diagnosis.”

-[FIND CT Tech jobs or sign up for travel job alerts in any allied health discipline.]
+[FIND allied travel jobs in any allied health discipline.]

 Lantz started traveling two years ago and so far has taken assignments along the West Coast: Seattle, Portland, Fairbanks, and now at Stanford in Palo Alto.
 Still on her list of places she’d like to go are Hawaii, the Rocky Mountain States and the Northeast.
 Wherever she travels, she enjoys getting out hiking and seeing mountains and waterfalls.

 “It is hard to pick a favorite thing I’ve experienced exploring the country.
 I was in Alaska from September to December and got to experience a totally different way of life and to see the northern lights, which were just breathtaking.
 I’m not sure I could live in Alaska for a lifetime, but I’d be intrigued to spend a year or two there.
 And I’ve enjoyed seeing the coast of California,” she said.